Beet-Meat-Burger/2B-Website/docs/post.md

 And the Result is now known.
 Nobody cares and tells me to upload it.

 If no one tell me anymore, I will stop it on late Sept.

+<h3>----------Replies----------</h3>
+Someome asked me: I care it.
+But why you stop the website?

+If only one person cares, why I made website?
+This Website is for all classmates, instead only you.
+I will only send it to you on WhatsApp or just tell to you if only you cares.